• XARAGUA

 Duvalier’s early doctrine, particularly in Le Problème des Classes à travers l’Histoire d’Haïti (1946) and his articles in Les Griots, must be understood as a form of Black political resurrectionism.

-He viewed the Haitian state as having been confiscated by a pseudo-French elite, post-independence, leaving the black majority in a state of political non-being.
+He viewed the Haitian state as having been confiscated by a pseudo-French elite, post-independence, leaving the black indigenous majority in a state of political non-being.

 Article 1.3 — The Theology of the Rejected Stone